 Protect Your Employee Benefit Plan from Fraud with an ERISA Bond

-If you were to discover that the funds in your company's retirement plan had been misappropriated, or worse yet, embezzled, what recourse would you have?
-Would you or your employees still have enough savings to retire?
+As an employer, it is a must to ensure your financial security while protecting your company employees.
+If you were to discover at the end of the year that the funds in your company's retirement plans had been misappropriated or embezzled, what recourse would you have?
+Would your business have the coverage to ensure that you have sufficient retirement savings?

-ERISA's provisions were enacted for the purpose of addressing the concerns of business owners and employees regarding the mismanagement and/or the abuse of the funds in private pensions, as well as other employee benefit plans.
+ERISA's surety bonds were established by the U.S. Department of Labor to address the concerns of business owners and workers regarding the mismanagement and/or the abuse of the funds in 401 k plans, as well as other employee benefit plans.

-ERISA bonds provide coverage that can protect your employee benefit plan against acts of dishonesty or fraud.
-Such acts can include - but are not limited to - the following:
+ERISA insurance provides coverage that can protect your employee plan against acts of fraud or dishonesty.
+Such acts typically cover one or more of the following:

 - Willful misapplication

 *Note that an ERISA surety bond does not provide coverage for plan deductibles and other similar features.

 In most cases, the bond amount provided by the surety company is equal to 10% or more of funds handled by the plan official during the previous year.
 There is a minimum limit of $1,000 and a maximum limit of $500,000.
 The maximum limit for plans holding employer securities is $1,000,000.

 These amounts are applicable to all the plans included in a bond.
 If your company’s assets amount to more than $1,000,000, for example, it is assumed that access to the full amount is granted to the trustee, the fiduciary, and the administrator.